 So the first thing I would get you to do is to complete a food diary.
 Being honest is key – the only person you are cheating if you are not honest is yourself.
 Do this for at least two weeks as a minimum.
 This usually provides a great insight into habits and simple issues that could be responsible for excessive fat accumulation that you might not have been aware of.
 The rocket science behind nutrition, especially sports nutrition, is amazing and incredibly complicated however more often than not it is very simple adjustments and interventions that bring about huge changes to your health & physique.
 Once a pattern has been identified and overall energy consumption established it is then a case of implementing a feeding strategy that involves total energy and a distribution of macro-nutrients (protein/fat/carbohydrates) to suit your requirements.

 I believe it should always be a food first policy with you.
 This is where real gains will be made.
 Forget diets – they do not work.
-Focus on eating consistently with a varied selection of proteins (beef/chicken/fish/pork/lamb), fats (meats/olive & coconut oil, seeds, nuts), and carbohydrates (both high & low availability types including fresh vegetables & pasta/rice/ True Instant Oats/ True Organic Chia Seeds/bread respectively) within your feeding guideline.
+Focus on eating consistently with a varied selection of proteins (beef/chicken/fish/pork/lamb), fats (meats/olive & coconut oil, seeds, nuts), and carbohydrates (both high & low availability types including fresh vegetables & pasta/rice/ Instant Oats/ Chia Seeds/bread respectively) within your feeding guideline.
 The use of supplements is absolutely fine and often allows a degree of convenience for those who simply struggle with time constraints due to work and/or family commitments.
-Utilising products such a True Organic Green Powder, green superfoods, & True Matcha Green Tea is a great adjunct to any solid real food program.
+Utilising products such as True Greens Powder, green superfoods, & matcha is a great adjunct to any solid real food program.

 The other supplement I would recommend is True Creatine Mono.
 Simply put, it is the most researched and supported legal supplement on the market to get improvements in lean mass, reduction in body fat, gains in strength & power.
 If you are looking to get results, whether you are male or female, I would recommend Creapure.
 No need to load – just 5g per day is adequate and you will start to notice the difference when combined with quality weight lifting (Please note if any renal issues exist then creatine should not be considered or used).